 Cloud or On-Premise ERP?
-In recent years, more options to acquire IT solutions including Enterprise Resource Planning or ERP are becoming available.
+In recent years, more options to acquire IT solutions such as Enterprise Resource Planning (ERP) are becoming available.
 Various vendors aggressively market Cloud ERP as the next new big thing.

-However, as ERP is a business-critical solution, the decision can have huge impact to a company’s well being.
+However, as ERP is a business-critical solution, the decision can have a significant impact on a company’s well being.
 This article attempts to provide some pointers for companies who are looking for ERP Solutions, and deciding whether to go for cloud or on-premise ERP.

 Is Cloud ERP New?

 The debate of Cloud or On-Premise ERP is not new.
-As a matter of fact, the first cloud ERP started in Singapore in 1996.
-It was a government sponsored scheme for Singapore SMEs called “MRP Online”.
-Coincidentally, I was the user of this first in the world cloud ERP and that was how I started my years of ERP career.
+The first cloud ERP started in Singapore in 1996.
+It was a government-sponsored scheme for Singapore SMEs called “MRP Online“.
+Coincidentally, I was the user of this first in the world cloud ERP, and that was how I started my years of ERP career.

 Why is ERP Different from other Saas IT Solutions

-It is important to understand what makes cloud ERP (Saas, Software as A Service) so different from other cloud or Saas IT solutions such as Office, CRM, Adobe Cloud, etc.:
+It is essential to understand what makes cloud ERP (Saas, Software as A Service) so different from other cloud or Saas IT solutions such as Office, CRM, Adobe Cloud, etc.:

 Whether it is Cloud or On-Premise, ERP Projects require more professional services to implement.
-Besides the software functions and features, good ERP consultants need to understand about business processes and their impacts to the financial accounting of the company.
+Good ERP consultants need to understand business processes and their impacts on the financial accounting of the company.
 Furthermore, project management is more critical and challenging.
-This is because many people from different department with differing concerns and even conflict of interests will be involved in the project implementation.
+ERP projects involve many people from different department with differing concerns.
+Conflict of interests among the users may be involved in the project implementation.

-In fact, at least half of the success factors of ERP project depends on the quality of its implementation.
+At least half of the success factors of ERP project depends on the quality of its implementation.
 It is unusually for Office365 Project failure.
 But, how often you heard of ERP project challenges?
-This is because projects are seldom standard, unlike other Saas solutions.
+ERP projects are seldom standard, unlike other Saas solutions.

 Most ERP projects, whether it is cloud or on-premise, involve some degree of customization through programming.
-Other standard cloud IT solutions are usually not customizable or need extensive programming works.
+Another standard cloud IT solutions are usually not customizable or need extensive programming works.

 You can have your Office365 down for 2 hours.
-But, it will have much lesser impact than if your ERP, especially if you are in retail business to be down for 2 hours.
-Often this will result in lost of revenue or increase in costs.
+But, it will have a much lesser impact than if your ERP, especially if you are in the retail business to be down for 2 hours.
+Often this will result in loss of revenue or increase in costs.

 Critical Company Operations Information

 ERP keeps critical company and business operations historical information that has legal, operations and regulatory impact.
-Some of the information need to be retained for number of years to comply with government regulations.
+Some of the information needs to be retained for several years to comply with government regulations.